Elevating Student Outcomes

 The M/J Health Grade 6this taught through ETR Health Smart curriculum.
 Lessons that are supplement to the curriculum are “Hands Only CPR” by the American Heart Association, and human trafficking lesson called “Unlocking Freedom”.
 The M/J Health grade 6this a one semester course.

-Unit 1: Nutrition & Physical Health
+Unit 1: Emotional & Mental Health

 Unit 2: Tobacco, Alcohol, & Other Drug Prevention

-Unit 3: Abstinence, Puberty, & Personal Health (HIV, STD, & Pregnancy included)
+Unit 3: Personal Health

-Unit 4: Emotional & Mental Health
+Unit 4: Nutrition & Physical Health

 Unit 5: Violence & Injury Prevention